JyllySad/JLS-Audio-Player/README.md

 ---

 <p align="center">
-  <b>An audiophile-focused music player powered by the BASS audio engine, customizable visuals, and listening statistics, built for a fully offline and privacy-friendly listening experience.</b>
+  <b>A music player powered by the BASS audio engine, featuring customizable visuals and listening statistics — built for a fully offline, privacy-friendly experience.</b>
 </p>

 ---